Skip to content

-The legendary McLAREN cars on display at Velocity Invitational
+The legendary McLaren cars on display at Velocity Invitational

 Take a look at the cars our team will be sporting in Sonoma this weekend

-This weekend, McLaren Racing will take to the track in Sonoma, California, for Velocity Invitational, one of the premier annual events for car enthusiasts around the world.
+This weekend, McLaren Racing will take to the track in Sonoma, California, for , one of the premier annual events for car enthusiasts around the world.
 The event hosts an unparalleled lineup of the rarest cars in the world, where attendees will see modern hypercars, historic Formula 1 cars, popular vintage racing groups and more in the paddock and on the track.

 McLaren Racing drivers Lando Norris, Pato O’Ward, Alexander Rossi, David Malukas, Tanner Foust, Tony Kanaan and CEO Zak Brown will help show off nine iconic cars from McLaren’s history.
 Each car represents significant moments, from world championships to key turning points in technical innovation.
 The six drivers and Zak will rotate between driving the cars throughout the weekend.